redditsysadmin/scripts/BSD/README.md

-Sample syntax from scripts in this directory
+Sample syntax from scripts in this directory.

 ###Example Usage